Che Flores

-Cheryl Genie Flores (born July 18, 1979) is an American referee in the National Basketball Association who wears uniform number 91.
+Che Flores (born July 18, 1979) is an American referee in the National Basketball Association who wears uniform number 91.
 They are the first official to work National Collegiate Athletic Association, NBA G League, and Women's National Basketball Association championship games in the same year, and the first out non-binary transgender official in a major North American professional sports league.

 Early life

 Che Flores was born July 18, 1979 in Los Angeles, California.
 They were raised in the Highland Park neighborhood as the eldest of three siblings.
 Their mother is Costa Rican and their father is Mexican American.
 They played basketball at Bellarmine-Jefferson High School, winning a state title their senior year.
 They played basketball at a junior college before transferring to the Cal State Northridge Matadors women's basketball program.
 They received a full athletic scholarship to Cal State and served as the team captain.
 Flores graduated in 2002.